 No, your homeowners insurance does not cover flooding, Flood insurance must be purchased as a separate policy.

 No, flood insurance is not always mandatory, even in places like Naples, Florida.
-While flood insurance may be required by some mortgage lenders and banks, particularly in high-risk flooding areas, if your house is not financed, it is not mandatory.
+While flood insurance may be required by some mortgage lender and banks, particularly in high-risk flooding areas, if your house is not financed, it is mandatory.

 If your community participates in the National Flood Insurance Program (NFIP), then you are eligible for flood insurance.
 In fact, mortgage lenders will almost never loan money for a home in a high risk flood area unless there is proof of flood insurance.